Quick Tip on Your Profile

 Just like not sharing enough information about yourself can turn someone away…so can sharing way too much.

 Not everyone needs to know personal details about your quirky habits and strange fantasies.
 Save those for the first date.
+There are things you shouldn’t say on your profile as man and also there things you shouldn’t share on your profile as a woman, you didn’t come here just to turn people away, did you?

 Also, when you’re including those dislikes, be sure not to become too pessimistic or make yourself seem overly picky.
 Its fine to have standards but be realistic.
 We’re all human here.